iamRichardCN/DEVOPS-PROJECTS/README.md

-in this repository, i will be buiding 30 real world Devops projects from scratch
+# In this repository, i will be buiding 30 real world Devops projects from Darey.IO Professional DevOps Bootcamp